-So, Roberta, what do you love most about your role at Kin + Carta Create?
+So, Roberta, what do you love most about your role at Kin + Carta?

 For me I have always been creative; I really enjoy making products.
 I get great satisfaction from seeing something I've been involved with, and worked on, come to life.

 I've had so many good moments so it's hard to pinpoint one!
-I remember my first day clearly, travelling across London from Kin + Carta Create’s studio to TfL’s office.
-This day set the tone for my time at Kin + Carta Create as not only was I working with a company I had heard so much about, but I also knew that working at Kin + Carta Create would offer me so much variety in the clients we work with.
+I remember my first day clearly, travelling across London from Kin + Carta’s studio to TfL’s office.
+This day set the tone for my time at Kin + Carta as not only was I working with a company I had heard so much about, but I also knew that working at Kin + Carta would offer me so much variety in the clients we work with.

-Why do you love working at Kin + Carta Create?
+Why do you love working at Kin + Carta?

-Which CoP are you part of, and what do you guys do at Kin + Carta Create?
+Which CoP are you part of, and what do you guys do at Kin + Cart?